What is a swap?

 Learn more about supported assets and networks on Coinbase Wallet.

-Note: Assets with low liquidity (a market cap below $0) on the BNB DEX are hidden.
+Note: Assets with low liquidity (a market cap below $0) are hidden.

-How do I trade crypto on a DEX?
+How do I swap crypto on a DEX?

-Follow the below steps to trade crypto in the Wallet app:
+Follow the below steps to swap crypto in the Wallet app:

 Sign in to your Coinbase Wallet.

-Choose the crypto you want to convert, the crypto you would like to convert to, and the amount.
+3. Choose the token you want to swap, the token you would like to receive, and the amount.

-To trade crypto from the Coinbase Wallet browser extension, follow these steps:
+To swap tokens from the Coinbase Wallet browser extension, follow these steps:

-Choose the crypto you want to convert under From, the crypto you’d like to trade under To, and the amount you want to convert.
+Choose the token you want to convert, the token you’d like to receive, and the amount you want to convert.

 If you connected your Ledger device to the Wallet extension, then you’ll need to sign/approve the transaction on your Ledger in order to complete this transaction.
 Learn more